 What is response analysis?

 During orientations I give on cash transfer programming I provide a simple scenario of a disaster, which includes an overview of needs, livelihood and gender dynamics, market characteristics, seasonal calendars, the activities of other actors and the agency profile.
-Participants (usually highly experienced) are then asked to use DG ECHO’s decision tree to decide on the most appropriate, effective and efficient humanitarian response for that scenario.
+Participants (usually highly experienced) are then asked to use DG ECHOs decision tree to decide on the most appropriate, effective and efficient humanitarian response for that scenario.+See The Use of Cash and Vouchers in Humanitarian Crises, DG ECHO Funding Guidelines, March 2009.
 While it is assumed that humanitarian workers routinely conduct such analyses, groups often find this exercise challenging.
 Analysis of who needs what, where, when and how differs amongst individuals, and each group usually proposes a different response to the same scenario.

 The first time I conducted the exercise the objective was to illustrate the process of response analysis.
 I now also use it to demonstrate the multitude of factors that must be taken into account when designing an appropriate response, the variety of response options possible and how rarely we systematically conduct a thorough response analysis when we make programming decisions.

 Key humanitarian texts, charters and standards provide the framework and principles that underpin response.
-The Humanitarian Charter, for example, emphasises the principle of impartiality and commits us to implementing ‘effective, appropriate and accountable’ responses.
-Sphere Common Standard III underscores the importance of identifying the priority needs of disaster-affected people.
+The Humanitarian Charter, for example, emphasises the principle of impartiality and commits us to implementing effective, appropriate and accountable responses.+The Sphere Project, Humanitarian Charter and Minimum Standards in Humanitarian Response, 2011 Edition, p.
+24. Sphere Common Standard III underscores the importance of identifying the priority needs of disaster-affected people.
 Sphere Common Standard IV requires that the response meets those needs in relation to the context, the risk and the capacities of the population and the government.

 These principles and standards suggest that humanitarian actors should respond to priority needs in the most appropriate way possible.
 However, the humanitarian architecture has evolved such that aid agencies tend to select responses and modalities that reflect their specific mandates.
 This in turn has promoted internal technical expertise and the development of systems that are tailored for a particular type of response.
 This agency specialisation tends to lead to formulaic response choices that focus on outputs and resource delivery, rather than on the outcomes for beneficiaries.